Disaster Startups and the Advice I Give Most Often

 By: Jeff Schlegelmilch

 I am often approached by entrepreneurs looking for advice on their idea or product that they are developing.
 Usually this involves a piece of technology that has strong potential, at least from a logical point of view, in disaster resilience.
 Before going into the advice I give, I wanted to gut check my anecdotal experience to see what some of the broader trends are, so I did a quick and dirty analysis.
-By no means is it exhaustive or even a scientifically rigorous sample.
-It is rather a quick gut check using some easily accessible data and some visualizations.
+By no means is it exhaustive or even a scientifically rigorous.
+But it provides some interesting insights and possible explanations for the trends in this landscape.
+The scope of this analysis was for the decade 2014 - 2024.
+This cutoff is intentional to avoid reporting latency that could impact the availability of data for late 2025, and 2026 to date.
+As a result, near(ish)-term impacts to this landscape are likely not reflected in the analysis below.

 The Startup Landscape

-In Figure 1, we see the majority of startups being founded in the United States.
+In Figure 1, we see the majority of startups being founded between 2014 and 2024 are in the United States.
 Although this may be an artefact of the sources used, and the registration requirements and search-ability of startups; data availability from different countries is also certainly a limitation.
 This also does not capture emerging non-profits, or other good ideas emerging in different ways.
 However, this does not seem overly surprising, although this could change with ongoing efforts to attract tech startups and other entrepreneurs in other parts of the world.
+This analysis spans 438 companies across 64 countries, grouped by world region, and the basic picture holds: North America still accounts for the largest share (208 companies), followed by Europe (105), with the United States alone home to 187 — well ahead of the United Kingdom and India, the next-largest single countries in terms of startups.

-Figure 1 - Climate Adaptaion / Disaster Resileince Startups by Country
+Figure 1 — Climate Adaptation / Disaster Resilience Startups by Region and Country (438 companies across 64 countries, founded 2014–2024)

-Figure 2 - Climate Adaptaton / Disaster Resilience Startups in the US by Year and Type
+Figure 2 — Climate Adaptation / Disaster Resilience Startups in the US by Year and Type (170 companies, founded 2014–2024)

 Anecdotally speaking, the startup scene seems to be continuing to grow in the years since 2024 despite it not being included (yet) in the charts here.
 This analysis stops at 2024 in part due to latency in data and retrievability of startups from public sources over the past year.
 Additionally, the full impacts of shifts in climate and disaster policy in the United States and elsewhere are still rippling through the landscape.
 How this may shift responsibility from primarily government functions to sub-national and private sectors is still playing out.
 This may foster more innovation by necessitating tools, like AI, to do more with less.
 But it may also impede investment by decentralizing upstream purchasing and spending priorities.
 The full impact remains to be seen, but as always, the market will continue to adapt.